-After thousands of miles hiking with my Atmos 65, I decided I had leveled-up to a smaller capacity pack.
+After thousands of miles of hiking with my Atmos 65, I decided I had leveled up to a smaller capacity pack.
 The answer?
 The Osprey Exos 58.
 Seriously?
 Only seven liters difference?
 Yes, baby steps, people.
-I erred on the larger side because 1) there's only a 2 oz / 57 g weight difference between the 58 and the 48-liter, and 2) because although I hate planning, I still enjoy being prepared for anything (what if some dude wants to give me another machete?).
+I erred on the larger side because 1) there’s only a 2 oz / 57 g weight difference between the 58 and the 48-liter, and 2) because although I hate planning, I still enjoy being prepared for anything (what if some dude wants to give me another machete?).

 NOTE: I have this pack in a MEDIUM.
 It also comes in small (55 L) and large (61 L).
 The information below reflects an Exos 58 (M).